 This project will engage the disparate communities along the entire stretch of MacArthur Boulevard to develop multi-modal transportation improvements.
+Since the corridor is the single most important bicycle and transit connection to Downtown Oakland and San Francisco for a wide swath of the City, this project will establish a concerted effort to study travel patterns and opportunities to improve safety and access along the corridor.
 This is a multi-year, multi-phased project that will involve applying for outside grant funding for construction, and working deeply with all of the communities on this corridor.